dataflake/dataflake.ldapconnection/docs/index.rst

 -------

-If you need commercial support for this software package, please contact Zetwork GmbH at `http://www.zetwork.com
+If you need commercial support for this software package, please contact zetwork GmbH at `http://www.zetwork.com
 <http://www.zetwork.com/>`_.

 Indices and tables